Our Vetting Process

 This next step goes without saying.
 True, you don’t have to have a Master’s degree to develop a skilled trade.
 But we still maintain some of the industry standards.
 All of our employees must successfully pass a background check before they’re allowed on a worksite.

-We care about the safety of our staff and clients, so the criminal background check is a crucial step in our hiring system.
+We care about the safety of our staff and clients, so a criminal background check is a crucial step in our hiring system.
 But our vetting process doesn’t end there.

 Observing The New Hire

 Here’s where things get interesting.
 We’ve witnessed a few craftsmen over the years.
 Over the years, we’ve noticed people will start to act quite differently a few weeks into working with us once they have gotten comfortable.

 We make sure to carefully observe them while they’re working and welcome feedback from our clients.
 If someone consistently slacks off or doesn’t meet our company standards, we do everything we can to help them improve.
 If they refuse to improve after repeated interventions within 30 days of their hire date, they may be relieved from their duties.

 Observing new hires closely within their first 30 days helps us hold them to the terms required of them.
 This way, no underqualified staff can slip through the cracks.

 Regular Performance Reviews

 Phew!
 Let’s assume our newest member has excellent feedback and made it through the interview, and has been with us for a few months.
 How do we make sure our staff continues to improve?

 We enjoy helping people grow in their careers by providing consistent performance reviews.
 We’re always sitting down as a team to figure out ways in which we can continue to surpass expectations.